jd28/Solstice/README.md

 was to expand NWN from a platform for building adventures to also allow building new/different rulesets.
-The project also aims at a tight level of integration: where you could create a server with no NWN scripts is possible, but also where you could add/replace a script or two without having to change a single line of NWN script.
+The project also aims at a tight level of integration: where you could create a server with no NWN scripts is possible, but also where you could add/replace a script without having to change a single line of NWN script.

 This project is open source and licensed under the MIT License (any mentions